basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/php.md

 ```

 ###Next Steps
-More complex use cases can be composed from these initial create, read, update, and delete (CRUD) operations.
-In the next chapter we will look at how to store and query more complicated and interconnected data, such as documents.
+More complex use cases can be composed from these initial create, read, update, and delete (CRUD) operations. [[In the next chapter|Taste of Riak: Querying]] we will look at how to store and query more complicated and interconnected data, such as documents.